mtkier94/Neural-calibration-of-hidden-inhomogeneous-Marko-chains/README.md

 ## Comments on the data (see ./data)

+1) Origin of the raw data of term life insurance contracts: msg life central europe gmbh <br/>

-The raw data is contained in 'Tarifierung_RI_2017.csv'.
+2) The raw data is contained in 'Tarifierung_RI_2017.csv'.
 All other data is derived from the raw data by data processing.<br/>

 Note: train- and test-data ('[x/y]_[train/test].npy') are not uploaded due to size-contrainsts (>100MB) induced by the time-series-format.
 However, running "0_main_data_processing.py" will create these files.

+3) We do not include the .csv-files for the DAV 2008T tables (male or female) in this repository, due to copyright.<br/>
+However, the data is available at the website http://www.aktuar.de/, see https://aktuar.de/unsere-themen/lebensversicherung/sterbetafeln/2018-10-05_DAV-Richtlinie_Herleitung_DAV2008T.pdf <br/>
+Alternatively, one may consider the R package "mortality-tables" to retrieve the data, see https://gitlab.open-tools.net/R/r-mortality-tables/-/blob/master/data-raw/Germany_Endowments_DAV-T.xlsx <br/>

 ## Description of the folder structure: